pixel

 Cart

 You can’t turn on the news without seeing a report of violence against innocent civilians.
-It may be at a mall, a workplace, public transport facility or on the street.
+It may be at a mall, workplace, school, public transport facility or on the street.
 It isn’t unreasonable to wonder if it will happen to you—and what you can do to prevent it.
 Having experience in EMS, your outlook and ability to help is different than an untrained civilian.

-1. Be alert for signs of escalating violence.
+1. Be Alert for Signs of Escalating Violence

 Not all violent incidents are terror-related.
 You may find yourself inadvertently in the middle of a gang fight or other dispute that results in gunfire.
 An awareness of your surroundings can give you a few extra seconds to observe, predict and react before the shooting erupts.
 Be alert for any discord, tension, raised voices or aggressive behavior.
 Only a small percentage of these will escalate into shooting but awareness is the key to prevention.

-2. Be alert for suspicious people.
+2. Be Alert for Suspicious People

 People on a mission to kill may be hyper-focused in their actions, may have an affect ranging from a total lack of emotion to rage and are often concealing large or multiple weapons.
 This person would stand out as “not right” to someone who has been in the emergency services for any amount of time.

-3. Create an escape plan.
+3. Create an Escape Plan

 This brings us to point three: When you see elements in the first two points above, begin forming an escape route.
 The urgency in developing or using an escape route depends on the level of threat you observe.
 There will be times you notice something that makes you casually look for an exit.
 There will be other times you will immediately start moving in a safe direction.
 In most cases, a few steps toward safety is the difference between life and death.

-4. Take cover.
+4. Take Cover

 Ideally, a combination of escaping and cover is best.
 While the cover will stop bullets, this won’t help if a shooter moves toward you.
 Always look for the next safe place if yours is compromised.